Bios of Senior Judges and Staff

 HIGH COURT CHIEF JUSTICE CARL INGRAM

-HIGH COURT CHIEF JUSTICE CARL INGRAMChief Justice Carl Ingram has served as a justice of the High Court since March 2003 and as chief justice of the High Court since October 2003.
-He first arrived in the Marshall Islands in 1979 as a Peace Corps Volunteer.
+HIGH COURT CHIEF JUSTICE CARL INGRAMChief Justice Carl B. Ingram has served on the High Court of the Republic of the Marshall Islands since March 2003 and as Chief Justice since October 2003.
+He was reappointed to a third ten-year term in January 2023, commencing in October 2023 and ending in October 2033.

-As a Peace Corps Volunteer, Justice Ingram worked as a staff attorney in the Attorney-General’s Office.
-From 1981 through 1988, he served as Deputy Attorney-General, Attorney-General, and Legal Counsel to the President and Cabinet, playing an important role in negotiating and obtaining congressional approval of the Compact of Free Association with the United States.
+Chief Justice Ingram first came to the Marshall Islands in 1979 as a Peace Corps Volunteer, serving as a staff attorney in the Office of the Attorney-General.
+From 1981 to 1988, he held key positions in government legal service, including Deputy Attorney-General, Attorney-General, and Legal Counsel to the President and Cabinet.
+During this time, he played an important role in the negotiation and United States congressional approval of the Compact of Free Association.

 Back to top